tardate/LittleArduinoProjects/playground/DHT11/Tester/README.md

 This example uses the Adafruit
 [Arduino library for DHT11, DHT22, etc Temp & Humidity Sensors](https://github.com/adafruit/DHT-sensor-library)
 directly.

+The [Tester.ino](./Tester.ino) sketch simply outputs current readings to the console.
 It is based on the `DHTtester.ino` example.

-The [Tester.ino](./Tester.ino) sketch simply outputs current readings to the console:

 ```c
 #include "DHT.h"